 Is it safe for my dog to eat grass?

-Yes, if the grass hasn’t been treated with pesticides or herbicides and doesn’t have foxtails or other dangerous seeds.
+Yes, if the grass hasn’t been treated with pesticides or herbicides and doesn’t have foxtails or other dangerous seed awns.
 Grass itself is not toxic.

 Why does my dog eat grass and then throw up?

 Some dogs eat grass to settle mild nausea or induce vomiting.
 If this happens occasionally, it’s likely harmless.
-If it’s a regular pattern, consult your vet—it could indicate acid reflux or another GI issue.
+If it’s a regular pattern—more than twice a week—consult your vet.
+It could indicate acid reflux, gastritis, or another GI issue.

 Should I let my dog eat grass?

-If the grass is untreated and safe, there’s no reason to stop occasional grazing.
-If your dog eats grass compulsively or shows other symptoms, see your vet.
+If the grass is untreated, safe, and your dog isn’t eating compulsively, there’s no reason to stop occasional grazing.
+If your dog eats grass multiple times daily, shows distress, or vomits frequently afterward, see your vet.

 Can grass give my dog worms?